Understanding Your Treatment Options for Addiction

 There are many types of medications that can be prescribed to help treat addiction.
 In many cases, patients seeking recovery from addiction may be prescribed a drug very similar to the one they are addicted to.
 This is because a treatment medication can lessen the withdrawal symptoms of addiction, lessen the risks of dangerous drug use behavior, and help keep patients in recovery programs.
 One of the most commonly referenced medications for treating addiction is methadone, a mild opiate used in the treatment of patients addicted to opiates.
 Naltrexone is another rehabilitation medication that blocks the euphoric effects of opiates and alcohol, reducing the risk of relapse and the urge to use.

 Support groups are a way for someone suffering from addiction to maintain healthy habits, detox safely, and get long-term support for staying sober.
 A support group may consist of anonymous strangers in the community sharing their experiences with addiction and providing support, close friends and family helping someone overcome addiction or a voluntary group of people seeking to overcome addiction together.
 Support groups give patients a higher chance of recovery and may be religious or secular.
-Alcoholics Anonymous, Narcotic Anonymous, Women for Sobriety, and Secular Organizations for Sobriety are a few examples of official support groups, but a support group can also be an informal association of close friends and family.
+Alcoholics Anonymous, Narcotic Anonymous, Women for Sobriety, Yoga After Recovery and Secular Organizations for Sobriety are a few examples of official support groups, but a support group can also be an informal association of close friends and family.
 Whatever treatment option is used to treat addiction, support groups are crucial.